11 tips to protect your feet and legs if you have diabetes

 If you are struggling with diabetes , you may encounter foot and leg problems - two common complications of the disease.
 Diabetes (diabetes mellitus) puts you at greater risk of developing calluses, bumps, blisters and ulcers - and high blood sugar means these small cuts and changes can become gateways to potential infections.
 However, there are a few things you can do to help keep your feet in good condition, including wearing specialized footwear, getting regular foot exams, and doing gentle exercise.

 Why does this complication occur?
 First, know that high blood sugar damages the nerves.
-Researchers aren't exactly sure how this damage occurs, but they think blood sugar can negatively affect cells and enzymes in the nervous system, according to the Joslin Diabetes Center.
+Researchers aren't exactly sure how this damage occurs, but they believe that blood sugar levels can negatively affect cells and enzymes in the nervous system, according to the Joslin Diabetes Center.
 These damaged nerves can cause diabetic neuropathy, a condition where you lose sensation in your feet or hands .

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, neuropathy affects about 70 percent of people with diabetes, and its symptoms can lead to serious infections.
 After all, if you can't feel your feet, you won't be able to notice cuts, sores, or pain.
 And if you can't feel these irritations and wounds, they can become infected, and untreated infections can lead to gangrene, which in turn can lead to amputation.